fawohlsc/azure-policy-testing/README.md

 ## FAQ
-### What should we consider when designing a test for a policy?
+### What should we consider when designing tests for policies?
 There are many different 1st and 3rd party tools to provision resources in Azure e.g. ARM templates, Azure PowerShell, and Terraform.
 Under the hood, all of them are calling the Azure REST API.
-Hence, it makes sense to carefully study the [Azure REST API reference](https://docs.microsoft.com/en-us/rest/api/azure/) and [Azure REST API guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md).
+Hence, it makes sense to carefully study the [Azure REST API reference](https://docs.microsoft.com/en-us/rest/api/azure/) and [Azure REST API guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md) when designing tests for policies.
 Especially consider:
 - Structure your test cases around Azure REST API calls consider i.e., PUT, PATCH and DELETE requests.
 - Policies currently do not trigger on DELETE only PUT and PATCH requests.
 Hence deleted resources can only be remediated asynchronously by using a remediation task.
 - When the [resource provider](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types) does not support PATCH requests, you do not need separate test cases for creating and updating resources since they both result in the same PUT request.
 - Some child resources e.g., [route](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/routes/createorupdate), can be created standalone or wrapped as inline property of their parent resource e.g., [route table](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/routetables/createorupdate#request-body).
 Keep that in mind when designing and testing polices e.g., policy [Deny-Route-NextHopVirtualAppliance.json](./policies/Deny-Route-NextHopVirtualAppliance.json) and the corresponding tests [Deny-Route-NextHopVirtualAppliance.Tests.ps1](./tests/Deny-Route-NextHopVirtualAppliance.Tests.ps1).
 - Accessing shared resources during your tests can cause race conditions, e.g. parallel test runs.
-Consider creating a dedicated resource group per test case to be best practice.
+Consider creating a dedicated resource group per test case to be a best practice.
 [AzTest](./utils/Test.Utils.psm1) can automatically create and delete a resource group for you:

 ```powershell
  It "..." -Tag "..." {